 CDAR Board Member

 Kay Giesecke is Associate Professor of Management Science & Engineering at Stanford University and the Paul Pigott Faculty Scholar in the School of Engineering.
-He is the Director of the Center for Financial and Risk Analytics and the Quantitative Finance Certificate Program.
+He is the Director of the Advanced Financial Technologies Laboratory and the Quantitative Finance Certificate Program.
 He is the Co-Chair of the Mathematical and Computational Finance Program.
 Kay is a member of the Institute for Computational and Mathematical Engineering.
 He serves on the Governing Board and Scientific Advisory Board of the Consortium for Data Analytics in Risk.

 Kay is a financial engineer.
 He develops stochastic financial models, designs statistical methods for analyzing financial data, examines simulation and other numerical algorithms for solving the associated computational problems, and performs empirical analyses.
 Much of Kay's work is driven by important applications in areas such as credit risk management, investment management, and, most recently, housing finance.
 His research has been funded by the National Science Foundation, JP Morgan, State Street, Morgan Stanley, American Express, and several other organizations.